 Call for Evidence

 Our Call for Evidence closed on the 16 November 2018, however we will still gladly accept late submissions.

-The work of the UK2070 Commission will however be informed by the communications we received through our Call for Evidence, where policymakers, politicians, and the general public were invited to submit evidence or opinions on the future of city and regional development in the UK.
+The work of the UK2070 Commission will be informed by the communications we receive through our Call for Evidence, where policymakers, politicians, and the general public were invited to submit evidence or opinions on the future of city and regional development in the UK.

 Our Call for Evidence was based on a number of propositions being put forward by the Commission relating to: